 (GREK 1125) This course provides a basic introduction to the Greek language used in writing the New Testament.
-The student will be instructed in the basic morphology of koine Greek in order to develop translation skills from Greek to English and facilitate readings of New Testament passages and for interpreting various Christological views.
+The student will be instructed in the basic morphology of koine Greek in order to develop translation skills from Greek to

+English and facilitate readings of New Testament passages and for interpreting various Christological views.
 The grammar is deductive in approach.
 This course also introduces students to the study of textual criticism and the textual apparatus of The Greek New Testament.
 All Theology Courses are reading and writing intensive.
-Students may satisfy the Theology six-semester hour Core Curriculum requirement by successfully completing any two Theology Courses.
 Prerequisite: Successful completion of all English/Reading developmental coursework.
 Successful completion of THEO 1124/GREK 1124.
 (3)